-Companion course to BOT 130L, Plants in the Hawaiian Environment Lab.
-The course will provide students with an understanding of the major concepts in the following plant biology disciplines: structures, functions and propagation of vascular plants, biotic and abiotic forces that have shaped the Hawaiian islands and their impact on evolution, and distribution and endangerment of Hawaiian flora.
-Additionally, it provides students with an understanding of Hawaiian flora by origin, development, composition, and cultural and economic uses.
+This course will provide students with an understanding of the major concepts in the following plant biology disciplines: structures, functions and propagation of vascular plants, biotic and abiotic forces that have shaped the Hawaiian islands and their impact on evolution, and distribution and endangerment of Hawaiian flora.
+It provides students with an understanding of Hawaiian flora by origin, development, composition, and cultural and economic uses.

-BOT 130L with a grade of C or better or concurrently enrolled in BOT 130L AND placement in ENG 100.
+BOT 130L with a grade of C or better or concurrently enrolled in BOT 130L AND Placement in ENG 100.